ev3dev/ev3dev.github.io/docs/tutorials/setting-up-python-pycharm.md

 With the IDE (PyCharm) set up and the library installed you can code much faster.
 PyCharm will highlight most coding errors and typos.
 It will also suggest to autocomplete your code and show documentation.
-You can start typing `m.` and pycharm will suggest all possible methods and properties.
+You can start typing `m.` and PyCharm will suggest all possible methods and properties.
 Choose one.
 Now you can put your cursor inside the property and press F1 to see the docs.
 Or press cmd/control-down arrow to look inside the library where this property is defined.
 Neat, huh?
 Happy coding.